urob/zmk-config/readme.md

 when switching between different layers in rapid succession.

 One common concern about overloading the layout with combos is that they lead to misfires.
-Fortunately, the above-mentioned PR #1387, also adds a `require-prior-idle` option for combos, which in my experience all but completely eliminates the problem -- even when rolling keys on the home row!
+Fortunately, the above-mentioned `require-prior-idle-ms` option also works for combos, which in my experience all but completely eliminates the problem -- even when rolling keys on the home row!